Travis Barker: Musical beginnings (1993–1998)

 After graduating from Fontana High School, Barker worked as a trash man in Laguna Beach and played with the punk rock band Snot and Feeble, a Fontana-based band where he met Chad Larson.
-Larson went on to co-found the ska punk group the Aquabats in 1994.
+Larson went on to join the ska punk group the Aquabats in 1994.
 After local shows and demo tapes, the band recruited Barker through Larson's connection.
 Barker, who was "sleeping on [his] friend's couch" and still working as a trash man, only intended to fill in for a few days but ended up joining the band.
 The group then went into the studio with veteran producer Jim Goodwin to record The Fury of the Aquabats!
 Barker's speed and accuracy meant that once his parts were recorded, he was free to head off and rehearse (and sit in with other bands).
 He had picked up a nickname with the Aquabats—Baron Von Tito—the reasons for which are lost to history as none of the members recall why.

 Barker (top right) joined Blink-182 in 1998.

 After the October 1997 release of The Fury of the Aquabats!, the group toured nationwide with San Diego–based Blink-182, who had recently completed their second album Dude Ranch.
 The trio's drummer, Scott Raynor, announced to his fellow members that he would depart following the SnoCore Tour in February 1998.
 The ensemble enlisted Barker to fill in for Raynor.
 Barker, who did not have time to prepare or practice with the duo, learned the drum tracks for the 20-song setlist in only 45 minutes before the first show and performed them flawlessly thereafter.
 Raynor returned that May, but arguments only grew worse.
 Raynor was fired by DeLonge and Hoppus, ostensibly over a drinking problem, and the band recruited Barker once more.
 "I remember Travis rehearsing backstage for an hour or two, then playing with them during sound-check", recalled Aquabats member Adam Deibert.
 "A few of us were standing by the stage and I vividly remember the feeling of this is the new Blink.
 We should have looked for a new drummer right then because it was so obvious what band he belonged in."
 The addition of Barker inspired DeLonge and Hoppus to "play better" and keep up with their new member, whom DeLonge called "perfect".
 Barker continued playing with Blink-182 throughout 1998 and stepped in to play with the Vandals, where he filled in for Josh Freese as the year closed.